wemixarchive/go-wbft/README.md

 WBFT(WEMIX Byzantine Fault Tolerant) is a consensus algorithm that emphasizes decentralization, adapting Istanbul BFT(https://github.com/ethereum/EIPs/issues/650) and QBFT(https://github.com/Consensys/qbft-formal-spec-and-verification) for use in public blockchains.
 The following improvements have been implemented:

 - Adoption of DPoS(Delegated Proof of Stake): Allows anyone to participate as a validator through staking.
-- Validator selection: Chosen via randao(randomness dao) based on staking amount and validation diligence.
+- Validator selection: Chosen via randao(randomness dao) based on staking amount and validation diligence. (to do in v4.5)
 - Reward system and diligence metrics.
 - Concept of epoch: Defines a unit where the validator set changes.
 - Inclusion of consensus proof in the agreement process.
 - Apply BLS signature aggregation at the consensus proof to reduce the size of the seals.
+- Simple and fully-trustless built-in governance contract system.
 - Improved miner worker operations.
 - Enhanced block header verification.
+- Improved defences against malicious validators for more powerful byzantine tolerance.

 ### Terminology
 - `Staker`: A participant who stakes an amount exceeding the minimum staking threshold.
 Candidates for validators during an epoch.